AryanUSU/5850-Final-Project/README.md

-Images of the graphs are in the folder "images" in the repository.
+Images of the graphs are in the folder "Images" in the repository.

 The Reddit API notebook has the code that we used to retrieve the data from Reddit.
 - The code may be re-executed, but it is not suggested as the data is stored as `.txt` files under the Reddit_Comments folder.